MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/pattern-cicd-pipeline.md

 The design of any system based on the DevOps pattern must consider automation, logging, and alerting for each service across the portfolio.
 Use shared services, an application team, or both, and track security policies and governance as well.

 Deploy production environments and development/test environments in separate resource groups on Azure or Azure Stack Hub.
-Then you can monitor each environment’s resources and roll up billing costs by resource group.
+Then you can monitor each environment's resources and roll up billing costs by resource group.
 You can also delete resources as a set, which is useful for test deployments.

 ## When to use this pattern